Mark Williams Award

 Mark Williams was a leading light in the field of French teaching.
 He taught at Otumoetai College, Tauranga, and was Secretary / Treasurer of NZAFT from 1998-2003.
 He died shortly afterwards, but his legacy lives on in the professional development awards we give out each year in his name.

 The Mark Williams Award (5 awards of $200 each) is for a teacher led project which focuses on enhancing the students’ French learning experience.
-Full details are available on the application form and we invite applications each year by the first day of term 3 (23 July 2018).
+Full details are available on the application form and we invite applications by the last day of Term 3 (27 September 2019).